Black Friday deals

 1. Research the products you want beforehand

 It's no use grabbing a bargain if the product's no good.
-In previous years we've seen shoppers nearly coming to blows over items we wouldn't bother putting on our own shopping lists.
-Nearly one in five (18%) of 2016 Black Friday shoppers didn't read any reviews of the products they bought beforehand.
+Sales season often sees shoppers battling over items we wouldn't recommend at all.
+In 2016, nearly one in five (18%) Black Friday shoppers didn't read any reviews of the products they bought beforehand.

 - Check out our lists of the top TVs, laptops and other tech products and best coffee machines, vacuums and other home products to look out for on Black Friday, as well as the products to avoid.